nsensfel/tonkadur-website/content/fate_v1/computations/_index.md

 ---
 title: Computations
-weight: 2
+weight: 3
 ---
-Computations are values.
-They may read from the memory, but do not modify it (with a single exception).
+Computations are operations returning values.
+They do not modify the memory.

 ### TEXT
 {{< fatecode >}}(text [C0 = COMPUTATION] ...
 [CN = COMPUTATION]){{< /fatecode >}}